-Some people believe that it would be better for large companies and factories to move to rural areas outside of large urban centres.
-Discuss the advantages and disadvantages and give your opinion.
+Some people think that it would be better for large companies and industry to move to regional areas outside large urban area.
+The advantage outweigh the disadvantage?

 You have just moved into a new home and are planning to hold a party.
 You are worried that the noise may disturb your neighbour.